PHPMohamedNabil/Style/README.md

     ``` composer require php-mohamed-nabil/style ```

-Create a Style instance by passing it the folder(s) where your view files are located, and a cache folder.
+Create a Style instance by passing it the folder where your view files are located, and a cache folder.
 Render a template by calling the render method.

 ```php
 use Style\Style;